chandlerbing65nm/M2A/README.md

-# Mask to Adapt — Simple Random Masking Surprisingly Enables Robust Continual Test-Time Learning
+# Mask to Adapt: Simple Random Masking Surprisingly Enables Robust Continual Test-Time Learning

 This repository contains code for M2A (Mask to Adapt).